Brynäs IF Fotboll

 Brynäs IF is a Swedish football club located in Gävle.

 Background

-Brynäs Idrottsförening was formed in 1912 and has played one season in the highest Swedish division, Allsvenskan (1974).
+Formed in 1912, Brynäs Idrottsförening has played only one season in the highest Swedish division, Allsvenskan (1974).
 The club won the Swedish Championship in 1925.
 Brynäs IF merged with Gefle IF and played under the name Gefle IF/Brynäs between the 1979 and 1981 seasons, but the merger was split up in 1982.
 Brynäs IF FK are affiliated to the Gestriklands Fotbollförbund.